As parents, we know that the education our kids receive is vital!

 4th to 5th Grades

-Children may see your queries as demands, resulting in no communications at all.
+Children may see your queries as demands, resulting in no communication.
 It might be easier to initiate a discussion by inquiring about your child’s classmates.

 6th to 12th Grades

 The development of attitude and independence marks adolescence.
-Resultantly, your adolescent might find out more seclusion and divulge less information to you.
+Resultantly, your adolescent might find out more seclusion and divulge less information.

-You may help them reach these developmental achievements by showing that you care about what they have to say—giving your teen some space and privacy, when necessary, as well as enabling them to participate in family decisions.
+You may help them reach these developmental achievements by showing that you care about what they have to say—giving your teen some space and privacy when necessary and enabling them to participate in family decisions.

-When we communicate with our children, we must take the time to connect with them truly.
+When we communicate with our children, we must truly take the time to connect with them.

 If parents ask thoughtful, compassionate, and interesting questions regularly, their children may soon discover that they are the ones who want to share about their school day without being prompted.